Enumerative Galois theory for number fields: Introduction

+This formulation is widely believed to this day.
+Malle's predicted value $a = \ind(G)$ is also widely believed, but there has been some dispute over the values of $b$ and $c$.
+Famously, Kl\"uners's \cite{Klu2005} gave a counterexample to Malle's initial suggested value of $b$.
+T\"urkelli \cite{Tur2015}, based on a function field analysis, proposed another value of $b$.
+In our setting, this has since been contradicted and refined by Wang \cite{Wan}.
+(However, over function fields, T\"urkelli's value of $b$ has been validated by Landesman and Levy~\cite{LL}.)
+The value of $c$ has seemed mysterious up until recently, when Loughran and Santens \cite{LS} used Brauer groups of stacks to put forward a conjectural value.
+This comes from an interpretation in terms of Manin's conjecture, continuing the theme of \cite{ESZ2023}.

-Though significant progress has been made towards Malle's conjecture---for instance it is known to hold for abelian groups \cite{Mak1985, Wri1989} and certain low-degree groups \cite{Bha2005, Bha2010, DH1971}, it remains largely open.
+Malle's conjecture is known to hold for abelian groups \cite{Mak1985, Wri1989} and certain low-degree groups \cite{Bha2005, Bha2010, DH1971}.
+Some other cases are also known \cite{ALWW, FK2021, KP2023, MTTW, Wan2021}.
+Nonetheless, the problem remains very much open.

+Let us now turn to groups for which Malle's conjecture is not known.
 Mehta obtained bounds in some special cases \cite{Meh2019}.
-For certain groups, E. Dummit \cite{Dum2018} established a bound on $F_n(X;G)$ that is smaller than Schmidt's bound on $F_n(X)$.
+For certain groups, Dummit \cite{Dum2018} established a bound on $F_n(X;G)$ that is smaller than Schmidt's bound on $F_n(X)$.

 \begin{thm} [Dummit] Let $G$ be a proper, transitive subgroup of $S_n$.
 Let $t$ be such that if $K \in \cF_n(X;G)$ and $K'$ is a proper subfield of $K$ then $[K':\bQ] \le t$.
 Then

 where

 Further, one can take